Interrogation (1982 film): Production and release

-In 2023, British production company Second Run, which "specialises in releasing lost gems of world cinema", announced it intended to rerelease the film with new and improved English subtitles and 2K restoration by Poland’s WFDiF film studio.
-It will also feature an in-depth interview with the director in which he "discusses the film’s contextual history, its production, the controversy surrounding its release and its eventual withdrawal and banning by Polish authorities".
+In 2023, British production company Second Run, which "specialises in releasing lost gems of world cinema", rereleased the film with new and improved English subtitles and 2K restoration by Poland’s WFDiF film studio.
+It also featured an in-depth interview with the director in which he "discusses the film’s contextual history, its production, the controversy surrounding its release and its eventual withdrawal and banning by Polish authorities".